 If your vehicle fails its MOT, you need to discuss your test results with the test centre before anyone starts repairs.
+You can appeal against the failure if you think it’s wrong.

 If your complaint is accepted, you’ll get an appointment within 5 working days to recheck your vehicle for free as long as: